• Home

 I did not use the Polycrylic on the cabinets.
 The Pro Classic paint is durable enough on its own.

-I did however, poly a few cabinet shelves.
+I did however, apply poly to a few cabinet shelves.
 I removed 2 cabinet doors to create open shelving in the kitchen.
 After I painted the inside of these cabinets, I used Polycrylic in satin, but you can use semi-gloss also on the shelves.

-It is worth the time to do this on painted shelves.
 Once the paint is dry (24 hours) roll on 2 light coats of Polycrylic on the top of painted shelves on the interior cabinets This seals the latex paint so you will never hear that latex sticky sound when you remove objects on the shelves.

-When Painting Kitchen Cabinets…
+More Best Practices When Painting Kitchen Cabinets

 • Don’t paint in the dark or with uneven room lighting.
 You will miss sections and not see drips.